khadas/u-boot/fip/stool/readme.txt

 Introduction:
-This document is deciated for usage help of Amlogic Script Signing Tool Set which is a tool set for Amlogic secure boot solution.
+This document is dedicated for usage help of Amlogic Script Signing Tool Set which is a tool set for Amlogic secure boot solution.
 It includes two topic as following:
 a. support sign uboot/kernel/recovery/dtb with the tool
 b. support usb password feature